Tutorial: Anomaly Detection Solution

 The next step is to run the pipeline in Production mode for real-time operations.
 You can run it either directly through wizata_dsapi or using a trigger.
 The advantage of using a trigger is that it’s easy to set up and allows you to schedule the pipeline to run at specific intervals, such as every 5 minutes.
 Additionally, when running the pipeline in Production mode, it will automatically write the output to the platform by default.

-Running it by api:
+Running it by API:

 production_mode =wizata_dsapi.api().run(